 The best answer to this question is if the party has enough to afford some of the (level-appropriate) things they want but not everything then you're on the right track or thereabouts.
 This supplement is based on the relevant sections of the Dungeon Master's Guide, including the expected rate of accrual of wealth using the Treasure Hoard tables therein.
 This means that-used standalone-this supplement should put you on that right track.
-If, however, you incorporate additional money sinks (for example, those in Strongholds & Followers) then consider increasing money-rewards accordingly-perhaps by increasing the amount of coin awarded and decreasing the magic items awarded by a commensurate amount (or allowing the group to sell those extra magic items).
-All I can offer here is that you exercise judgement based on your individual needs.
+If, however, you incorporate additional money sinks (such as those in Strongholds & Followers) then consider increasing money-rewards accordingly, perhaps increasing the amount of coin awarded and decreasing magic item rewards by a commensurate amount (or allowing the group to sell any surplus magic items).
+Exercise your judgement based on the needs of your campaign.